wp-plugins/juna-it-poll/readme.txt

 Hello.Let`s try to create polling versions together.
 This poll plugin has 4 version, which correspond to your inquiry theme - WordPress Juna IT Poll

-Above you all see that there are images corresponding to each polling.
-Clicking om images you`ll choose your polling version - WordPress Juna IT Poll
+Above you will see that there are images corresponding to each polling.
+Clicking om images you will choose your polling version - WordPress Juna IT Poll